-Performance shares granted as part of the 2010 LTIP have a three-year performance period which runs from January 1, 2010 through December 31, 2012 (the "Performance Period").
-Performance shares granted to participants, including our Named Executive Officers, as part of the 2010 LTIP are earned, if at all, based upon the achievement, over the Performance Period, of performance goals relating to the following: (a) compound annual growth rate over the Performance Period in the sales for the Company and its subsidiaries as determined by the Company, and (b) the cumulative operating income over the Performance Period for the Company and its subsidiaries as determined by the Company.
+Performance shares granted as part of the 2012 LTIP have a three-year performance period which runs from January 1, 2012 through December 31, 2014 (the "Performance Period").
+Performance shares granted to participants, including our Named Executive Officers, as part of the 2012 LTIP are earned, if at all, based upon the achievement, over the Performance Period, of performance goals relating to the following: (a) compound annual growth rate over the Performance Period in the sales for the Company and its subsidiaries as determined by the Company, and (b) the cumulative operating income over the Performance Period for the Company and its subsidiaries as determined by the Company.

-Receipt of performance shares granted as part of the 2010 LTIP is not guaranteed, and the grantees, including our Named Executive Officers, will earn the awards only if both performance goals exceed a threshold performance level.
-If the Company achieves the threshold performance level for both performance goals, then grantees will earn performance shares based on a performance matrix that provides 50% of the awarded performance shares are earned for threshold performance, 100% of the awarded performance shares are earned for performance at or above the maximum performance.
+Receipt of performance shares granted as part of the 2012 LTIP is not guaranteed, and the grantees, including our Named Executive Officers, will earn the awards only if both performance goals exceed a threshold performance level.
+If the Company achieves the threshold performance level for both performance goals, then grantees will earn performance shares based on a performance matrix that provides 50% of the awarded performance shares are earned for threshold performance, 100% of the awarded performance shares are earned for target performance and 200% of performance shares are earned for performance at or above the maximum performance.
 Payments for performance between the threshold and maximum levels are interpolated based on the level of performance achieved.